finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

     PortfoliosApi apiInstance = new PortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the portfolio
     String code = "code_example"; // String | Code for the portfolio
+    List<String> portfolioPropertyKeys = Arrays.asList(); // List<String> | The keys of the properties to be deleted.
     String effectiveAt = "effectiveAt_example"; // String | Optional.
-The effective date of the deletion List<String> portfolioPropertyKeys = Arrays.asList(); // List<String> | Optional.
-The keys of the properties to be deleted.
-None specified indicates the intention to delete all properties from the portfolio try {
+The effective date of the deletion try {
-      DeletedEntityResponse result = apiInstance.deletePortfolioProperties(scope, code, effectiveAt, portfolioPropertyKeys);
+      DeletedEntityResponse result = apiInstance.deletePortfolioProperties(scope, code, portfolioPropertyKeys, effectiveAt);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling PortfoliosApi#deletePortfolioProperties");